gallery

 Whitish flowers with reddish brown fuzz (tomentose) are displayed in dense bunches.

-Small round red fruits (drupes) are produced in abundance.
+Small round red fruits (drupes) about 1/8 inch (3 mm) in diameter are produced in abundance.

 leaf Leaf Characteristics